ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Regenerate stream

-Re-rolls the last assistant reply in an existing thread: every message after the last user message (the previous reply plus any tool-call hops) is dropped and a fresh reply is streamed against the unchanged prompt.
-The thread must already exist and no title is generated.
+Re-rolls the last assistant reply of an existing thread: every message after the last user message - the previous reply and any tool-call hops - is dropped, and a fresh reply is streamed as newline-delimited &#x60;ChatEvent&#x60; objects against the unchanged prompt.
+The thread has to exist already, &#x60;threadId&#x60; is required, and no title is generated.
+The dropped messages are gone for good, so this is a destructive operation on the thread&#39;s tail rather than a retry that keeps both answers.
+Unlike &#x60;send-with-stream&#x60; the profile is not verified before the stream opens, so an unusable model surfaces as an error frame inside the 200 rather than as a 4xx.

 #### Parameters